SparksSkywere/servermanager/WIKI.md

 ## 1. Introduction and Overview

-Server Manager is a comprehensive server management platform developed by Skywere Industries for managing Steam dedicated servers, Minecraft servers, and other game/application servers.
+Server Manager is a server management platform developed by Skywere Industries for managing Steam dedicated servers, Minecraft servers, and other game/application servers.
 It provides both a desktop GUI (built with Tkinter) and a web-based dashboard (built with Flask) for administering servers from a local machine or across a network.

 The application is designed to run on Windows with administrator privileges and offers the following core capabilities: